rnanosaur/rnanosaur.github.io/collections/_install/02-nanosaur.md

 When you install nanosaur in maintainer mode you have full access to all source code and you can modify, add new features and help on the nanosaur development!

 This script will load all ROS workspaces where the software is running, and depending on which architecture you are, build all workspaces and clone all repositories to work deeply on the robot.

+**:warning: WARNING** This configuration is suggested for developers want to modify the nanosaur architecture and want to make improvements, if you want only design new software and work with the default nanosaur configuration this installation is **NOT** for you.
+{: .notice--warning}

 ```sh
 user-home/